lmcsheff81/ecg-demo/readme.md

 ## Installation and Usage

-1. Clone the repository: `git clone https://github.com/your-username/project.git`
+1. Clone the repository: `git clone https://github.com/lmcsheff81/ecg-demo.git`
-2. Navigate to the project directory: `cd project`
+2. Navigate to the project directory
 3. Install the dependencies: `npm install`
 4. Run `npm run dev` to build and run locally (frontend starts on port 3000, backend API on 3001)
 5. Run `npm test` to run unit tests